 Skip to content

-In this guide we will show how to do that for the default agent we have built in.
+In this guide we will show how to create, configure, and manage an assistant.

 def call_model(state, config):